Itsmigsblahblahblah/Migs-Projects/Backend/README.md

 # Backend Structure

-This directory contains all backend-related components for the Majayjay Farm Resource Management System.
+This directory contains all backend-related components for Harvestify.

 ## Directory Structure